josefriasg/aequilibrium/README.md

 	-In case that all transformer IDs provided are from the same team.
 It will return 0 number of battles.

 * "Create transformer" endpoint: When creating a transformer, the program will validate that there is no other transformer with the same ID.
-If it does, the consumer will get a Bad Request response
+If it does, the consumer will get a Bad Request response.

 * "Update transformer" endpoint: When updating a transformer, the program will validate that a transformer with the given Id exists in the Database.
-If it doesn't, the consumer will get a Bad Request response
+If it doesn't, the consumer will get a Bad Request response.

 * Database: This program uses an in-memory H2 database.
 To access it, go to http://localhost:8080/h2-console/ and access with:

 	-URL:jdbc:h2:mem:transformers

 	-user:sa

 	-password:(empty)

 ## AUTHOR
 Jose Frías - joseduardofrias@gmail.com